parasj/checkmate/mlsys20_artifact.md

 # Checkmate: Breaking the Memory Wall with Optimal Tensor Rematerialization

-This document contains instructions for reproducing results in the MLSys 2020 paper "Checkmate: Breaking the Memory Wall with Optimal Tensor Rematerialization".
+This document contains instructions for reproducing plots in the MLSys 2020 paper "Checkmate: Breaking the Memory Wall with Optimal Tensor Rematerialization".

 ## Background
-`remat` is a package to compute schedules for rematerializing tensors in DFGraphs (tensor dataflow graphs).
+`remat` is a package to compute memory-efficient schedules for evaluating neural network dataflow graphs created by the backpropagation algorithm.
+To save memory, the package deletes and rematerializes intermediate values via recomputation.
+The schedule with minimum recomputation for a given memory budget is chosen by solving an integer linear program.
 For details about our approach, please see the following paper,
 ```
-@article{jain2019checkmate,
+@inproceedings{jain2019checkmate,
   title={Checkmate: Breaking the Memory Wall with Optimal Tensor Rematerialization},
   author={Jain, Paras and Jain, Ajay and Nrusimha, Aniruddha and Gholami, Amir and Abbeel, Pieter and Keutzer, Kurt and Stoica, Ion and Gonzalez, Joseph E},
-  journal={arXiv preprint arXiv:1910.02653},
+  booktitle = {Proceedings of the 3rd Conference on Machine Learning and Systems},
+  series = {MLSys 2020},
   year={2019}
 }
 ```